Prediction of Tropical Pacific Rain Rates with Over-parameterized Neural Networks: Data description

 For the rain types, we adopted a three-type categorization: stratiform, deep convective, and shallow convective \citep{funk2013analysis}.
 This separation allows us to account for the unique nature of each rain type, with deep convection extending through the depth of the troposphere due to its stronger updrafts and shallow convection being confined to echo tops below the $0^{\circ}$C level because of weaker updrafts and/or a limiting environment (such as dry air) at upper levels \citep{schumacher2023assessing}.
 Stratiform rain in the tropics forms from deep convection and is an important component of mesoscale convective systems \citep{houze1997stratiform}.
 The percent of total rain for each rain type in each domain is summarized in Table \ref{tab:data_summary}.
 As our focus is on predicting the rain rate, we only use samples with non-zero rain rates, with numbers of samples for each region indicated in Table \ref{tab:samples}.
 Tables \ref{tab:data_summary} and \ref{tab:samples} show that while the deep convective rain type has the lowest frequencies in both the WP and EP regions, it contributes about $40\%$ of the total rain.
 On the contrary, the shallow convective rain type shows the highest frequencies in both regions, yet it makes up the smallest portion of the total rain amount (about 10-20\%) in both regions.
 This emphasizes the distinct nature of each rain type and demonstrates the importance of separately considering each rain type.

 As in \citet{yang2019predictive}, we consider humidity, temperature, zonal wind, meridional wind, latitude, longitude, and latent heat flux as features for the rain rate prediction.
-The humidity, temperature, zonal wind, and meridional wind fields consist of vertical profiles at 40 pressure levels, leading to 163 features in total including latitude, longitude and latent heat flux.
 The features used in this study were computed from the MERRA-2 reanalysis \citep{rienecker2011merra}.
-MERRA-2 data were regridded to have the same temporal and spatial resolutions as the DPR rain rate dataset.
+The MERRA-2 humidity, temperature, zonal wind, and meridional wind fields consist of vertical profiles at 40 pressure levels, leading to 163 features in total including latitude, longitude and latent heat flux.
+MERRA-2 data are available at the same temporal and spatial resolutions (3 hourly and $0.5^{\circ}$) as the DPR rain rate dataset.
+The MERRA-2 grid matching the time and location of the DPR overpass was used in the training process.
+MERRA-2 grids not matching DPR overpasses were ignored.

 Rainfall prediction presents a notable challenge due to the extremely thick tail in the rain rate distribution, indicating a relatively large portion of extreme values.
 Table \ref{tab:heavy} summarizes some statistics of the training dataset for each rain type and region.
 The percentiles in Table \ref{tab:heavy} represent the ranking of a particular value within a dataset.
 For instance, the 75th percentile indicates that 25\% of the data values are above it and the 99th percentile means that only 1\% of the data values exceed it.
 In the case of stratiform and deep convective rain, the mean exceeds both the median and the 75\% percentile value.
 This indicates that the data is highly heavy-tailed, as the mean values are significantly influenced by the presence of extreme values.
 Although shallow convective rain may not be as heavy-tailed as the other two rain types, the mean values lying between the median and 75\% percentile values still points out the presence of a thick tail in the data.